rackerlabs/technical-blog/_posts/2013-04-09-service-registry-curator-bindings.markdown

 ---
 layout: post
-title: "Service Registry Bindings for Netflix Curator"
+title: Service Registry Bindings for Netflix Curator
-date: 2013-04-10 08:00
+date: '2013-04-10 08:00'
 comments: true
 author: Gary Dusbabek
 published: true
-categories:
+categories: []
-- Service Registry
 ---
 ##The Problem
 Have you ever set out to do something new, only to find yourself encumbered by a list of prerequisites that